 Tyler Lindhom lost his 2020 election and will no longer hold a seat in the state legislature.
 However, two key regulations were put in place to further Wyoming’s leadership in this space: H.B.
 57 and H.B 27.

 H.B.
-57 creates a regulatory sandbox for companies to test new financial technologies in.
+57 creates a regulatory sandbox where companies may test new financial technologies.
 H.B.
 27 establishes the “Select Committee on Blockchain, Financial Technology, and Digital Innovation,” which works with government officials to understand and implement current laws appropriately, while introducing new laws going forward.
 Taken together, these two laws establish a foundation for future Wyoming blockchain laws and innovation in the state.

-Wyoming blockchain regulations may continue to lead the way in enacting laws built for the cryptocurrency industry, rather than trying to fit companies into existing financial regulatory frameworks.
+Wyoming blockchain regulations could continue to lead the way in enacting laws built for the cryptocurrency industry, rather than trying to fit companies into existing financial regulatory frameworks.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.